As Christmas approaches, you may be looking for a way to show your employees your appreciation of their hard work during

 - Concert tickets.

-Allan Pryal of Expert Payroll says gift vouchers for One4All and supermarkets are among the most popular ways that employers are rewarding their employees.
+Allan Pryal, formerly of Expert Payroll, says gift vouchers and store gift cards are among the most popular ways that employers are rewarding their employees.

 He notes that employers are free to implement the scheme as they wish, provided they follow the rules.

-Some companies that promote the small benefit scheme include One4All, which has thousands of online and national participating outlets, and Allgo reward card, which offers an employee incentive points system for companies.
+Some companies that promote the Small Benefit Exemption Scheme include One4All, which has thousands of online and national participating outlets, and Allgo reward card, which offers an employee incentive points system for companies.